babaniyi/babaniyi.github.io/_posts/2023-03-22-designing-a-recommendation-system-for-search-in-ecommerce.md

 There are various ML-based approaches for transforming texts into word embeddings, examples include: Word2Vec, GloVe, Transformer-based architectures.

-<b>Word2Vec:</b> word2vec [[8]](#references) is not a singular algorithm, rather, it is a family of model architectures and optimizations that can be used to learn word embeddings from large datasets.
+**Word2Vec:** word2vec [[8]](#references) is not a singular algorithm, rather, it is a family of model architectures and optimizations that can be used to learn word embeddings from large datasets.
 Word2vec is a shallow, two-layer Artificial Neural Network that processes text by converting them into numeric "vectorized" words.
 It’s input is a large word corpus and output a vector space, usually hundreds of dimensions, with each unique word in the corpus represented with that vector space generated.
 It is used to reconstruct linguistic contexts of words into numbers.
 Word vectors are positioned in the vector space in such a way that the words that share common contexts are located in close proximity to one another in that multidimensional space, in layman terms the words that almost mean the same will be placed together.

 There are two methods for learning representations of words in word2vec:
-- <b>Continuous bag-of-words model:</b> predicts the middle word based on surrounding context words.
+- **Continuous bag-of-words model:** predicts the middle word based on surrounding context words.
 The context consists of a few words before and after the current (middle) word.
 This architecture is called a bag-of-words model as the order of words in the context is not important.
-- <b>Continuous skip-gram model:</b> predicts words within a certain range before and after the current word in the same sentence.
+- **Continuous skip-gram model:** predicts words within a certain range before and after the current word in the same sentence.

 We will not explain in detail the other ML-based approaches for transforming texts.

 ### 3.1.2 Image encoder
 For encoding images, we propose using neural networks because it has proven to be good at handling texts and images and able to produce the embeddings needed for representation learning.
-CNN-based architectures such as Residual network or ResNet [[9]](#references) has an impressive $152$ layers.
+CNN-based architectures such as Residual network or ResNet [[9]](#references) has an impressive \(152\) layers.
 The key to the model design is the idea of residual blocks that make use of shortcut connections.
 These are simply connections in the network architecture where the input is kept as-is (not weighted) and passed on to a deeper layer, e.g. skipping the next layer.

 <figure>
      <center>